adriangb/scikeras/README.md

 * `classes_`: The classes labels (single output problem), or a list of arrays of class labels (multi-output problem).

 ### Subclassing wrappers
 It may be convenient to subclass a wrapper to hardcode keyword arguments and defaults.
 In general, this is more compatible with the `Scikit-Learn` API.
-If the class also implements the model building function as `__call__`, this becaome a self-contained estimator that is fully compatible with the `Scikit-Learn` API.
+If the class also implements the model building function as `_keras_build_fn`, this becaome a self-contained estimator that is fully compatible with the `Scikit-Learn` API.
 A brief example:

 ```python3
 from scikeras.wrappers import KerasRegressor